 The counties of Maryland, and some cities, have different specific taxes and procedures.
 You can verify the procedure in your county by contacting the county Office of Finance or the Division of Land Records at the Circuit Court.
 Pay any necessary transfer and recordation taxes.
 If it is determined that you are exempt from any of these taxes, your deed will be stamped accordingly.

-- Recording the deed: Once all necessary taxes have been paid, take the original deed, a copy of the deed, and the completed and signed Land Instrument Intake Sheet to the Division of Land Records at the Circuit Court.
+- Recording the deed: Once all necessary taxes and fees have been paid, take the original deed, a copy of the deed, and the completed and signed Land Instrument Intake Sheet to the Division of Land Records at the Circuit Court.
 You must pay the recording fee.
+It is important to take a copy of the deed as well as the original so the Court can submit the copy to the State Department of Assessment and Taxation.
 When the Land Records clerk is satisfied that the correct documents have been submitted, the clerk will accept the documents for filing.
-After your documents are recorded, the original deed will be returned to you.
+After your documents are recorded, the original deed will be mailed to you, which often takes 4-6 weeks.
+The deed is mailed to you free of charge, and any mailings you receive after the deed has been recorded asking you to pay for a copy of your deed is likely a scam.

 The transfer of ownership becomes effective when the deed is recorded.